mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In this section we will explore the consequences and recommandations regarding the following compromise scenarios:

--- The attacker has access to a specific application message key
+-- The attacker has access to a specific symmetric encryption key

 -- The attacker has access to the group secrets for one group

+-- The attacker has access to a signature oracle for any group

 -- The attacker has access to the signature key for one group